-Jahez-Kuwait welcomes the Month of Ramdan with exciting activities and special offers
+Jahez-Kuwait Welcomes The Month Of Ramdan With Exciting Activities And Special Offers

+(MENAFN- Mid-East) Alsaei: We are excited to reveal what we have in store and look forward to sharing these moments with the community.

-(MENAFN- Australia Nigeria Alliance) Kuwait City, 19 March 2024: Jahez International Company (“Jahez-Kuwait”), a pioneering platform that connects customers with their favorite restaurants through online orders, announced the launch of its multifaceted Ramadan campaign in celebration of the holy month.
+Kuwait City: Jahez International Company (“Jahez-Kuwait”), a pioneering platform that connects customers with their favorite restaurants through online orders, announced the launch of its multifaceted Ramadan campaign in celebration of the holy month.
 The month-long campaign will include a range of engaging activities, special offers and exciting initiatives that are designed to empower and support the community during this special time of the year.

 In a statement, Jahez-Kuwait unveiled its meticulously planned range of initiatives that resonate with the essence of the holy month, reinforcing the Company's commitment to engage with its customers and the broader community it serves.
 The Ramadan campaign is set to unfold a blend of activities, including a KD 1 cashback campaign aimed at enhancing customer experiences, a football tournament designed to foster unity and sportsmanship, and the largest Baloot tournament in Kuwait, showcasing the Company's dedication to celebrating local heritage and competitive spirit.
 Through these endeavors, as well as others that will be launched throughout the month, Jahez-Kuwait aims to showcase the importance of community engagement, cultural appreciation, and special moments that are shared during the sacred month.